vanthao03596/laravel-paddle-webhooks/README.md

 }
 ```

-We highly recommend that you make the event listener queueable, as this will minimize the response time of the webhook requests.
+Highly recommend that you make the event listener queueable, as this will minimize the response time of the webhook requests.
 This allows you to handle more Paddle webhook requests and avoid timeouts.

 The above example is only one way to handle events in Laravel.
 To learn the other options, read [the Laravel documentation on handling events](https://laravel.com/docs/5.5/events).